oracle-livelabs/sprints/oci/sprint-create-obj-table-qs/sprint-create-obj-table-qs.md

-# How do I create an Oracle Object Storage Table in Query Service?
+# How do I create an Oracle Object Storage external table in Query Service?
 Duration: 15 minutes

-In this sprint, you will create a table using a **Parquet** file that is stored in a public Object Storage bucket.
-You also create a table using a **.csv** file that is stored in a private Object Storage bucket.
+In this sprint, you will create several external tables using different data sources.
+First, you will create a table using a **Parquet** file that is stored in a public Object Storage bucket.
+Next, you will create a table using a **.csv** file that is stored in a private Object Storage bucket.
 You will also create a table using a public Object Storage folder that contains two **.csv** files.
-Finally, you will create two tables in Query Service using the **.Parquet** and **.csv** files from public and private Object Storage buckets.
+Finally, you will create a table using a public data set in GitHub.

 ### Prerequisites